-If you want your words to reach a large swath of the Italian audience, translation is your best bet.
-And it makes a big difference how it is translated.
-No doubt you spent hours upon hours of fine-tuning the writing, shaping its style, and finding the best expression for that sentence.
+If you want your words to reach a part swath of the Italian audience, translation is your best bet.
+And it makes a big difference how your text is translated.
+No doubt you’ve spent hours upon hours of fine-tuning the writing, shaping its style, and finding the best expression for that sentence.
 Now maybe you’re worried that all this care will be lost when it’s translated into Italian, a language so different from English.
 Right?

 Style is not the only thing that matters.
 For non-fiction and informational texts, terminology must also be faithfully followed, quotes found, and bibliographies checked.
 Plus, we have to decide which cultural references an Italian reader can understand and which have to be adapted or explained in a note.
 We’ll make all these decisions together.

-- Write me and tell me what you need.
+- Get in touch and tell me what you need.
 Send me an excerpt from your text so I can get an idea of the style and content.

 - If I think I’m the right person for the job (keep in mind that I don’t translate legal, medical, or technical texts), I’ll ask you to send me the rest of the material for translation and we can draw up a strategy together.
 Would you rather add footnotes or do you want to create a glossary?
 Should we translate the index?

 - Once we have decided all the details, I start the actual translation, which I have a colleague revise.
 This is an essential step, especially for longer texts.
 You probably had an editor or proofreader too, right?